juriadams/browser-game/README.md

 # Minion Rush

-[b]Minion Rush[/b] is an homage to an old browser game developed by Riot Games called 'The Teemoing'.
+**Minion Rush** is an homage to an old browser game developed by Riot Games called 'The Teemoing'.<br>
-In this game, however, you're not sacrificing minions, but playing one racing a friend!
+In this game, however, you're not sacrificing minions, but playing one, racing a friend!

 ## Upcoming